PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 17:28:26
+Last updated: 2024-04-02 17:29:00
-Random Quote: Don't be afraid to go out on a limb.
-That's where the fruit is. - H. Jackson Brown Jr.
+Random Quote: There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered. - Nelson Mandela